 The cost of hail damage repair is vital for car owners after a severe storm.
 Hail can create dents and dings on the car’s surface, requiring professional repair.

-The cost can vary significantly based on multiple factors like the damaged area’s size, the material of the car’s body, and labor costs in your region.
+The cost can vary significantly based on multiple factors like the damaged area’s size, the material of the car’s body, and labor costs in your region, according to recent 2026 estimates.

 Material Costs: Metal Vs. Plastic